Data protection statement

 In light of these obligations, FSCS, through appropriate management and controls, will:

 - observe the conditions regarding the fair collection and use of personal information;

 - meet our legal obligations to specify the purpose(s) for which the personal information is to be used;

 - collect and process personal information only to the extent that it is needed to fulfil our public function, to comply with any legal requirements or for our legitimate interests;

 - ensure the quality of the personal information used;

 - ensure that personal information is held for no longer than necessary;

-- ensure that the rights of people about whom the information is held can be exercised under the Act e.g. the right to access one's personal information, to prevent processing in certain circumstances and to correct, rectify, block or erase information where it is wrong etc.
+- ensure that the rights of people about whom information is held can be exercised e.g. the right to access your personal information and to correct information where it is wrong etc.

 - take appropriate technical and organisational measures to safeguard personal information;

 - ensure that personal information is not transferred outside the EEA without appropriate safeguards being in place.